amitsaha/raspi-guide/chap1/raspi_1.rst

     Revision        : 000f
     Serial          : 00000000e46466d1

-Like I mentioned in the beginning of this article, the Pi has a Broadcom BCM2835 System-on-a-chipthe (which houses the an ARM processor, a GPU core, a DSP core and the SDRAM).
+Like I mentioned in the beginning of this chapter, the Pi has a Broadcom BCM2835 System-on-a-chipthe (which houses the an ARM processor, a GPU core, a DSP core and the SDRAM).
 The BCM2835 chip specification can be seen in the above output.